top of page

 Breaking free may involve:

-• Seeking support: Talking to a trusted friend, family member, or therapist can provide emotional support and guidance.
+• Seeking Support: Talking to a trusted friend, family member, or therapist for emotional guidance.

-• Prioritising your own well-being: Make self-care a priority and focus on activities that promote your mental and emotional health.
+• Prioritising Your Own Well-being: Making self-care non-negotiable and focusing on activities that promote your mental and emotional health.

 Sep 29, 2024